JaegerwaldDev/VtubingThing/README.md

 # VtuberThing
 A work in progress VTubing program and model editor.
+Woops it uses Python now so people can do smarter stuff with it than GDScript.

 ## Planned Features
 - 2d/3d (Pngtuber/3d Vtuber) Model Support